 - Topped with crushed ramen noodles

-Korean Corn Dogs are simply known as 핫도그 (hot dogeu) in Korea, which translates to “hot dog”.
+Korean Corn Dogs are known as 핫도그 (hot dogeu) in Korea, which translates to “hot dog”.
 This name can create a bit of confusion, as Korean Corn Dogs are not the same as the hot dogs we know and love in America.

 - 치즈 핫도그 (chijeu hotdogeu), which means “cheese hot dog”

-- 라면땅 핫도그 (ramyeon ddang hot dogeu), which means “ground ramen hot dog”.
+Fun fact: this type of corn dog is also known as 못난이 핫도그 (motnani hot dogeu) or “ugly hot dog” because of its lumpy surface. - 라면땅 핫도그 (ramyeon ddang hot dogeu), which means “ground ramen hot dog”.
 This type of corn dog is topped with crushed ramen noodles and is super crunchy.

 Korean Corn Dog vs American Corn Dog

-Korean Corn Dogs are similar to American Corn Dogs in shape and in how they are served on a stick.
 Both are made with a hot dog inside, but Korean style Corn Dogs can also have other fillings.
-Common fillings can be hot dog, cheese, fish hot dogs, rice cakes, red bean paste, chocolate etc.
+Common fillings can be hot dog, cheese, fish hot dogs or rice cakes.

 Ingredient round-up